-All three major U.S. indexes had been in positive territory following upbeat earnings reports from Wal-Mart and Home Depot.
-But they quickly gave up those gains after a German official said on television that the friendly match was canceled less than two hours before its start for fear of a bomb attack on the stadium in Hanover.
+All three major US indexes had been in positive territory following upbeat earnings reports from Wal-Mart and Home Depot but they quickly gave up those gains after a German official said on television that the match was canceled after information that a bomb attack on the stadium in Hanover was planned.

 At 2:35 pm, the Dow Jones industrial average was down 0.09 percent at 17,498.08 and the S&P 500 lost 0.06 percent to 2,051.89.

 The Nasdaq Composite was up 0.05 percent at 4,987.32.

 Wal-Mart jumped 3.73 percent and Home Depot climbed 4.15 percent, pushing the the S&P 500 retail index up 1.11 pct.

 Home Depot rival Lowe’s rose 2.69 percent and Target added 1.12 percent.
 Both report their quarterly reults on Wednesday.
 (Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by Saumyadeb Chakrabarty and Andrew Hay)